Waterpine/dclm-morph/README.md

 ## Example
-We show an example here to explain how to preprocess DCLM dataset.
+We show an example here, by using [Cloudlab](https://www.cloudlab.us/) machine, to explain how to preprocess DCLM dataset.

 1. **Download Dataset**:
    1. use AWS CLI to download dataset from S3.